Lucsantosg/CloudLogAnalysis/qa/cli_qa.md

 ## How do I login in to the IBM Cloud?
 {: #login}

-Run the following command to log in to a region, organization, and space in the {{site.data.keyword.Bluemix_notm}}:
+Run the following command to log in to a region in the {{site.data.keyword.Bluemix_notm}} where the {{site.data.keyword.loganalysisshort}} service is available:

 ```
 bx login -a Endpoint